jasonliang-dev/jasonliang-dev.github.io/src/batch-renderer.md

 `r_push_vertex()` when drawing in the main render loop, and `r_flush()` at the end of each frame.

-The source code for entire program is available on [GitHub](https://github.com/jasonliang-dev/tiny-batch-renderer).
+The source code for the entire program is available on [GitHub](https://github.com/jasonliang-dev/tiny-batch-renderer).

 ## Improvements